Most teams don’t have a “bug tracking” problem. They have a “bugs get mentioned in Slack and then disappear” problem.

 Slack + Smart Apps = Fewer Bugs, Happier Teams

-Whether you rely on Jira for its power, Linear for its speed, Sentry for its precision, or GitHub for its simplicity, integrating ClearFeed into the mix ensures everything works smoothly within Slack.
-You get visibility, accountability, and faster bug resolution—without the constant context-switching.
+Whether your team uses Jira for its many features, Linear for its speed, Sentry for its accuracy, or GitHub because it is simple, adding ClearFeed makes them all work together smoothly inside Slack.
+You get better visibility, more transparent accountability, and faster bug fixes without constantly switching between apps.

 Ready to bring order to bug chaos in Slack?
 Try ClearFeed and see how smart, structured triage can supercharge your workflows.